synaptics-astra/doc/quickstart/ai_model.rst

    where ``CHIP_NAME`` is either ``SL1620``, ``SL1640`` or ``SL1680`` depending on the target device.

    This command converts ``1.tflite`` to ``converted-model/model.synap``, the model converted for execution on the evaluation kit.
-Change the target to

 7. Find the ip address of the board with the following command on the target::